seangreen2/home_assistant/README.md

 - (DONE) Have all lights turn on/off with motion and never have to use a physical switch or voice commands again.
 I have some Xiaomi equipment coming in which should finally complete this.
 - Have lights dynamically adjust brightness depending on the room's current ambient light.
 I've been testing this with my Office Lights with some good results.

+#### Custom Components Used
+To use the Hue Motion Sensors in Home Assistant I use https://github.com/robmarkcole/Hue-sensors-HASS

 ## Equipment
 - Home Assistant using Ubuntu on a VM
 - Hue Bridge